garrym/dotmailer-api-client/README.md

 dotMailer .NET API client
 =========

-Provides a simple .NET client for the dotMailer REST API that encapsulates some of the lower-level HTTP protocol code leaving consumers with clean methods and simple objects with which to interact with dotMailer.
+Provides a simple .NET wrapper for the dotMailer REST API that encapsulates some of the lower-level HTTP protocol code leaving consumers with clean methods and simple objects with which to interact with dotMailer.

 The solution consists of 3 projects: